Why I vet edtech tools

 Develop positive relationships with learners

 Quite often, students need to leave the classroom to take medicine, see a nurse or counselor or receive other specialized interventions.
 Obviously, you don’t want to embarrass them by reminding them out loud in front of their peers.
-Teachers can discreetly send a message through Highlights to remind these students.
-They may even choose to add an emoji smiley face or GIF.
-That student will see it on their screen and know they need to go to speech therapy or another type of meeting.
+Teachers can discreetly send a message through Hāpara Highlights, a screen monitoring tool, to remind these students.
+They can do this through the Announce feature or with the Hāpara Highlights two-way Chat feature.